 Types of distributive shock include:

-Most common pathogens associated with sepsis and septic shock in the United States are gram-positive bacteria, including streptococcal pneumonia and Enterococcus.
+The most common pathogens associated with sepsis and septic shock in the United States are gram-positive bacteria, including streptococcal pneumonia and Enterococcus.

 Systemic inflammatory response syndrome

-Systemic inflammatory response syndrome (SIRS) is a clinical syndrome of vigorous inflammatory response caused by either infectious or noninfectious causes.
+Systemic inflammatory response syndrome (SIRS) is a clinical syndrome of the vigorous inflammatory response caused by either infectious or noninfectious causes.
 Infectious causes include pathogens such as gram-positive (most common) and gram-negative bacteria, fungi, viral infections (e.g., respiratory viruses), parasitic (e.g., malaria), rickettsial infections.
 Noninfectious causes of SIRS include but are not limited to pancreatitis, burns, fat embolism, air embolism, and amniotic fluid embolism

 Anaphylactic shock is a clinical syndrome of severe hypersensitivity reaction mediated by immunoglobulin E (Ig-E), resulting in cardiovascular collapse and respiratory distress due to bronchospasm.
-The immediate hypersensitivity reactions can occur within seconds to minutes after presentation of the inciting antigen.
+The immediate hypersensitivity reactions can occur within seconds to minutes after the presentation of the inciting antigen.
 Common allergens include drugs (e.g., antibiotics, NSAIDs), food, insect stings, and latex.

-Neurogenic shock can occur in the setting of trauma to the spinal cord or to the brain.
-The underlying mechanism is the disruption of autonomic pathway resulting in decreased vascular resistance and changes in vagal tone.
+Neurogenic shock can occur in the setting of trauma to the spinal cord or the brain.
+The underlying mechanism is the disruption of the autonomic pathway resulting in decreased vascular resistance and changes in vagal tone.